Ultrametric analogues of Ulam stability of groups: Ultrametric families

 This construction applies to more general projective limits, where the defining system is countable but not necessarily indexed by $\mathbb{N}$.
 More precisely, if $G$ is the projective limit of $(A_i)_{i \in I}$, where $I$ is a countable directed set, then we may choose a sequence $(i_k)_{k \geq 1}$ that is order-isomorphic to $\mathbb{N}$ such that the corresponding system $(A_{i_k})_{k \geq 1}$ gives back $G$.

 Note that given an inverse system $(A_i)_{i \in I}$, the set $I$ is countable if and only if $G$ admits a countable neighbourhood basis of the identity, which for topological groups is equivalent to being first-countable.
-This shows that countability is a necessary and sufficient condition to put a metric on $G$, since a metric space is always first-countable.
+This shows that countability of the index set is a necessary and sufficient condition to put a metric on $G$, since a metric space is always first-countable.

 \begin{example} Let $G$ be a first-countable profinite group.
 Then there exists a strictly nested sequence $(G_k)_{k \geq 1}$ of open finite-index normal subgroups that intersect trivially.
 The metric defined by $d(g, h) = \ek$, where $k$ is the maximal integer such that $gG_k = hG_k$, is a bi-invariant ultrametric.
 The corresponding metric quotients are the finite groups $G/G_k$.
 We denote this metric by $d = d((G_k)_{k \geq 1}, \eee)$. \end{example}